ARGOeu/argo-compute-engine/doc/compute/compute-job-configuration.md

 ## ARGO Compute Engine configuration files

 The main configuration file of the ARGO Compute Engine component is installed by default at `/etc/ar-compute-engine.conf`.
-In addition, a directory with supplementary secondary configuration files is created in `/etc/ar-compute/`
+In addition, a directory with a supplementary secondary configuration files is created in `/etc/ar-compute/`

 <a id="compute-engine-conf"></a>